Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 statistics

-The statistics module is used to analyze the statistical distribution of a field with nodal data.
-The data field can contain any number of data components.
-Statistical analyses can only be performed on scalar nodal data components.
-An error occurs if a statistical analysis is attempted on vector data.
-Output from the statistics module appears in the EVS Information Window.
-Output consists of calculated min and max values, the mean and standard deviation of the data set, the distribution of the data set, and the coordinate extents of the model.
+The statistics module analyzes the statistical distribution of a single data component from an input field.
+The data field can contain any number of components, but statistical analyses can only be performed on scalar data; an error occurs if a statistical analysis is attempted on vector data.
+Output appears in the EVS Information Window and includes the calculated min and max values, mean, standard deviation, and the distribution of the data set, along with the coordinate extents of the model.

-The first port (the leftmost one) should contain a mesh with nodal data.
-If no nodal data is present, statistics will only report the extents and centroid of your mesh.
-Data sent to the statistics module for analysis will reflect any data transformation or manipulation performed in the upstream modules.
-Any mesh data sent to the port is used for calculating the X, Y and Z coordinate ranges.
-The mesh coordinates have no effect on the data distribution.
-Cell based data is not used.
+The first port (the leftmost one) should contain a mesh with nodal or cell data.
+If no data is present, statistics will only report the extents and centroid of the mesh.
+Data sent to the statistics module reflects any data transformation or manipulation performed in upstream modules.

 Ports